Skip to main content

 Test isolation

 Every suite runs with randomize: true.
-Test order is shuffled on every run.
+The test order is shuffled on every run.
 Order-dependent tests fail in CI.

 Boundary contracts

-Critical modules have boundary-contract tests verifying behavior at trust boundaries — where input enters, where output leaves.
+Critical modules have boundary-contract tests that verify behaviour at trust boundaries where input enters and output leaves.

 The False Output Problem